stoplightio/spectral/docs/guides/4-custom-rulesets.md

 The `given` property is conceptually quite like a selector in CSS, in that it picks the part of the document to apply rules to.

-It has a specific syntax known as [JSON Path](https://jsonpath.com/), which if you are familiar with XPath is quite similar.
-JSON Path is not yet a standard (it [will be](https://tools.ietf.org/html/draft-normington-jsonpath-00) someday), and has a few competing implementations.
-Spectral uses [jsonpath-plus](https://www.npmjs.com/package/jsonpath-plus) for the implementation, which supports all the main JSON Path functionality and a little bit more, but this syntax may differ slightly from other JSON Path implementations.
+It has a specific syntax known as [JSONPath](https://goessner.net/articles/JsonPath/index.html), which if you are familiar with XPath is quite similar.
+JSONPath is not yet a standard (it [will be](https://tools.ietf.org/html/draft-normington-jsonpath-00) someday), and has a few competing implementations.
+Spectral uses [nimma](https://www.npmjs.com/package/nimma) as its main implementation, and sometimes resorts to [jsonpath-plus](https://www.npmjs.com/package/jsonpath-plus) to ensure a good backwards-compatibility.
+Both of them support all the main JSONPath functionality and a little bit more, but this syntax may differ slightly from other JSONPath implementations.

-Your `given` value can be a string containing any valid JSON Path Plus expression, or an array of expressions to apply a rule to multiple parts of a document.
+Your `given` value can be a string containing any valid JSONPath expression, or an array of expressions to apply a rule to multiple parts of a document.
+You can also consume your [aliases][#aliases] here if you have some defined.

-Use the [JSON Path Online Evaluator](http://jsonpath.com/) to determine what `given` path you want.
+Use the [JSONPath Online Evaluator](http://jsonpath.com/) to determine what `given` path you want.

 ### Severity